Freephone: 0800 027 2057

 We are always working to improve the services we provide.
 Which is why if you’ve got something to share – good or bad – or suggestions for how we can do better, we’d love to hear it.
 We encourage our customers to let us know what they think about the services we deliver so we can recognise those things that we do well and try to put right and learn from things that we don’t do well.

 You can call us up anytime on 0800 027 2057 or let us know by emailing email@example.com.
 You can also get in touch via our social media channels.
 Or you can provide us with feedback or share your suggestion for improvement by completing the online form below.

 But if you feel you need to make a formal complaint, we have a formal process to go through and we will investigate in a fair an honest way.
 It’s important you give us as much detail as possible to help us get to the bottom of things, including what you are seeking to resolve the situation.
 Find out more about this process below.
-You can make a complaint by filling in the form at the bottom of this page under contact us, or get in touch with us on 0800 027 2057 to speak to us or request a form to be posted out.
+You can make a complaint by filling in the form below, or get in touch with us on 0800 027 2057 to speak to us.

 We also have a number of ways you can get further involved in having a say about how we deliver our services through our ‘Your voice’ service.

 You can contact us at any time on 0800 027 2057 or firstname.lastname@example.org

 Or ask us for a call back here:

 Comments and compliments

 We receive lots of comments and compliments about our services – from suggestions about how we can make our services better to praise for our people.